 - Send yourself an email with the certificate file.

 - Open the certificate file on the device.
-This automatically starts the Keychain Access application.
+This action automatically starts the Keychain Access application.

 - Follow the prompts to add the certificate.

-The root certificate is installed and can be used by TLS-enabled clients and by any other application using TLS.
+The root certificate is installed.
+The TLS-enabled clients and other application can use the root certificate using TLS.

 XenApp and XenDesktop Site